-We generated positive net cash from operating activities for each of the three years ended December 31, 2010, 2009 and 2008.
+We generated positive net cash from operating activities for the three months ended March 31, 2011 and for each of the three years ended December 31, 2010, 2009 and 2008.
 Sources of cash have included primarily cash flow from the operations of our businesses and borrowings under the revolving credit facilities of Rainbow National Services LLC ("RNS"), our indirect wholly-owned subsidiary.
 As discussed below, we intend to terminate the RNS revolving credit facilities in connection with the Distribution, and to replace these facilities with a new revolving credit facility that we will enter into in connection with the Distribution.

 Cablevision is not a guarantor of, and has not otherwise had any obligations relating to, the RNS revolving credit facilities or any of our other indebtedness.
-During the three years ended December 31, 2010, we have serviced our debt exclusively through cash flows from our own operations or from financing sources independent of Cablevision, except in connection with the repayment of the RMH Promissory Note in March 2010, as discussed below.
+During the three years ended December 31, 2010, and for the three months ended March 31, 2011, we have serviced our debt exclusively through cash flows from our own operations or from financing sources independent of Cablevision, except in connection with the repayment of the RMH Promissory Note in March 2010, as discussed below.

-Our principal uses of cash include our debt service and the net funding and investment requirements of our developing services.
+Our principal uses of cash include our debt service, the acquisition and development of program rights and the net funding and investment requirements of our developing services.
 Our businesses do not require significant capital expenditures.
 As a percentage of revenues, net, capital expenditures were less than 2% for the years ended December 31, 2010 and 2009.
-In anticipation of the Distribution, we are no longer funding the operations of those businesses that will not be transferred to us in the Distribution.
+In anticipation of the Distribution, commencing on January 1, 2011 we are no longer funding the operations of those businesses that will not be transferred to us in the Distribution.
 From January 1, 2011 through March 22, 2011, we repaid the entire outstanding balance under the RNS revolving credit facility of \$50,000 at December 31, 2010.
-On May 13, 2011, we will redeem 100% of the outstanding principal amount of our 8 3/4% senior notes due 2012 at a redemption price equal to 100% of the principal amount of the notes of \$300,000, plus accrued and unpaid interest, if any, to the redemption date.
-We will use a combination of cash-on-hand and availability under our \$300,000 revolving credit facility to fund the redemption.
+On May 13, 2011, we redeemed 100% of our outstanding 83/4% senior notes due September 2012 at a redemption price equal to 100% of the principal amount of the notes of \$300,000, plus accrued and unpaid interest of \$5,250, to the redemption date.
+In order to fund the May 13, 2011 redemption, in May 2011 we borrowed \$300,000 under our \$300,000 revolving credit facility.
+We used cash on hand to fund the payment of accrued and unpaid interest of \$5,250.
+In connection with the redemption, we will recognize a loss on extinguishment of debt of \$1,183, representing the write-off of the related unamortized deferred financing costs.

-As part of the Distribution, we intend to enter into a \$ Senior Secured Revolving Credit Facility which will be undrawn at closing and which will provide us with additional liquidity.
-In addition, an incremental facility of up to \$ will be available subject to meeting certain conditions.
+As part of the Distribution, we intend to enter into a \$500,000 Senior Secured Revolving Credit Facility which will be undrawn at closing and which will provide us with additional liquidity.
+In addition, an incremental facility of up to \$400,000 will be available subject to meeting certain conditions.
 Although we currently believe that amounts available under our revolving credit facility will be available when, and if needed, we can provide no assurance that access to such funds will not be impacted by adverse conditions in the financial markets.
 The obligations of the financial institutions under our revolving credit facility are several and not joint and, as a result, a funding default by one or more institutions does not need to be made up by the others.